Delete Files and Directories in Linux Terminal

 rm -rf dirname

-Remove Multiple Directories in Linux Terminal
+Remove Multiple Directories in the Linux Terminal

 You can easily remove multiple directories with the rm -r command: